jackdbd/sfscon-2024-indieweb/slides/own-your-identity.md

   citeText="IndieAuth.com: Sign in with your domain name">
   <template v-slot:quote>
     <p slot="quote">
     Instead of logging in to websites as "you on Twitter" or "you on Facebook", you should be able to log in as just "you".
-We should not be relying on Twitter or Facebook to provide our authenticated identities, we should be able to <span class="color:accent">use our own domain names to log in</span> to sites everywhere.
+We should <span class="color:accent">not be relying on Twitter or Facebook to provide our authenticated identities</span>, we should be able to use our own domain names to log in to sites everywhere.
     </p>
   </template>
 </Citation>